Ellsworth B-1s integrate with allies, partners in Nordic region

-A 34th Bomb Squadron B-1B Lancer taxis down the runway after landing on Ellsworth Air Force Base, S.D., May 20, 2020.
-This followed the completion of a long-range, long-duration Bomber Task Force mission to the U.S. European Command area of responsibility.
-BTF missions provide opportunities to work and train with U.S. allies and partners, while strengthening capabilities by familiarizing aircrew with air bases and operations in different parts of the world.
+Two B-1B Lancers assigned to the 34th Bomb Squadron taxi in to the apron on the flight line at Ellsworth Air Force Base, S.D., May 20, 2020.
+The two bombers completed a long-range, long-duration Bomber Task Force mission within the U.S. European Command area of responsibility.
+BTF missions are representative of the U.S. commitment to integrate with NATO and allied partners to ensure regional security.
 (U.S. Air Force photo by Airman 1st Class Christina Bennett)

 |Date Taken: